mechaprabal/caterpillard/README.md

 # Caterpillar Diagram

-> A generic visualization technique for univariate
+> A generic innovative visualization technique for univariate
 > time-series data capable of forecasting the next-state
-> transition using Markov chains
+> transition using Markov chains.